pysat/pysat/README.md

 * Supports metadata consistent with the netCDF CF-1.6 standard.
 Each variable has a name, long name, and units.
 Note units are informational only.
 * Simplifies data management
-  * Iterates by day/file using next/prev methods, the for loop, or any iterative methods.
+  * Iterates by day/file using the for loop, manual next/prev methods, or any iterative method.
   * Iterate through a data set orbit-by-orbit; orbits are calculated on the fly from loaded data and span day/month/year breaks.
   * Iterate over custom seasons